kristianmandrup/typescript-ast-processor/docs/query/testers/statements/block-node-tester.md

 Find a block statement node:

-- which is not nested more than 3 levels deep (ie. more than 2 containing block parents)
+- that is not nested more than 3 levels deep (ie. more than 2 containing block parents)

 Only if all these conditions are met, `test(query)` will return `true` Calling `query(query)` will return a result of the form: